Huascar321/ProyectoAlicia/data/nlu/interacciones.md

 - No creo
 - Nose
 - Ya no
-- Nop
-- Nope
 - Obvio que no
 - Segun yo no
 - Quizas no
-- Nega
-- Por supuesto que no
-- La verdad no
-- Para ser honesto no
 - No gracias
-- Do
 - En nada mas
 - Nada mas
 - Nada